-Gal 5:11: And I, brethren, if I still preach circumcision, why do I still suffer persecution?
-Then the offense of the cross has ceased.
+Gal 5:11 And I, brethren, if I yet preach circumcision, why do I yet suffer persecution? then is the offence of the cross ceased.

-Gal 6:12: As many as desire to make a good showing in the flesh, these [would] compel you to be circumcised, only that they may not suffer persecution for the cross of Christ.
+Gal 6:12 As many as desire to make a fair shew in the flesh, they constrain you to be circumcised; only lest they should suffer persecution for the cross of Christ.

-Gal 6:14: But God forbid that I should boast except in the cross of our Lord Jesus Christ, by whom the world has been crucified to me, and I to the world.
+Gal 6:14 But God forbid that I should glory, save in the cross of our Lord Jesus Christ, by whom the world is crucified unto me, and I unto the world.

-Phil 2:8: And being found in appearance as a man, He humbled Himself and became obedient to the point of death, even the death of the cross.
+Phl 2:8 And being found in fashion as a man, he humbled himself, and became obedient unto death, even the death of the cross.

-Col 2:14: ...having wiped out the handwriting of requirements that was against us, which was contrary to us.
-And He has taken it out of the way, having nailed it to the cross.
+Col 2:14 Blotting out the handwriting of ordinances that was against us, which was contrary to us, and took it out of the way, nailing it to his cross;

 You can see that cross and defending the cross is what is important to Paul, so we want to preach the cross.
 Some so-called religious groups do not like the cross.
 They won't put it on their buildings or wear jewelry with a cross.
 Let me tell you, they're wrong, and I will defend the cross to these people, every time, boldly.
 They say that the old testament said that it was a curse to hang on a tree, and it does say that.
 (Notice, they put a lot of emphasis on the old testament, the LAW, which they live under).
 BUT in Galatians 3:13 Paul writes, "Christ has redeemed us from the curse of the law, having become a curse for us..."
 Christ on the cross shows us how much God loved us and how far Jesus would go to save us.
 Christ the holy, anointed One was willing to be that sacrifice, that curse, for you and me.
 If you go to another country and wear a cross, you better believe they notice it.
 In today's times you can be beheaded for it!
 Paul says in Titus that preaching God's word was committed to him and he was commanded to do so.
 By who?
 Jesus.
 Jesus was Paul's teacher directly after He had gone to heaven.